 B. Criteria for Instruction

 A central function of the university is instruction of students in formal courses and supervised study.
 Teaching includes those activities directly related to the formal and informal transmission of appropriate skills and knowledge to students.
 The nature of instruction will vary for each faculty member, depending upon workload distribution and the particular teaching mission of the unit.
 Instruction includes actual contact in classroom, correspondence or electronic delivery methods, laboratory or field and preparatory activities, such as preparing for lectures, setting up demonstrations, and preparing for laboratory experiments, as well as individual/independent study, tutorial sessions, evaluations, correcting papers, and determining grades.
 Other aspects of teaching and instruction extend to undergraduate and graduate academic advising and counseling, training graduate students and serving on their graduate committees, particularly as their major advisor, curriculum development, and academic recruiting and retention activities.
-A customary teaching workload for Justice faculty may range from 15 to 18 units per year.

 1. Effectiveness in Teaching